Cathy McMorris Rodgers: Personal life

 Cathy McMorris married Brian Rodgers on August 5, 2006, in San Diego.
 Brian Rodgers is a retired Navy commander and a Spokane native.
 He is a U.S. Naval Academy graduate, and the son of David H. Rodgers, the mayor of Spokane from 1967 to 1977.
 In February 2007, she changed her name to Cathy McMorris Rodgers.
-Having long resided in Stevens County–first Colville, then Deer Park–she now lives in Spokane.
+Having long resided in Stevens County—first Colville, then Deer Park—she now lives in Spokane.

-In April 2007, McMorris Rodgers became the first member of Congress in more than a decade to give birth while in office, with the birth of Cole Rodgers.
+In April 2007, McMorris Rodgers became the first member of Congress in more than a decade to give birth while in office, with the birth of a son.
 The couple later announced that their child had been diagnosed with Down syndrome.
-A second child, Grace, was born in December 2010, and a third, Brynn Catherine, in November 2013.
+A second child, a daughter, was born in December 2010, and a second daughter in November 2013.

 According to the Official Congressional Directory, she is a member of Grace Evangelical Free Church in Colville.